jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

- - In the game, this symbolizes the moment where re-awakened Maelle arrives in Lumiere with party and resurrected Expeditioners to commence the final assault.
+ - In the game, this symbolizes the moment where re-awakened Maelle arrives in Lumière with party and resurrected Expeditioners to commence the final assault.
  - Made this a variant of Rally the Monastery with Expeditioner-aligned benefits.

 ## Reaper Cultist